 (IV) Medical supplies, drugs and medicines prescribed by a physician and related pharmaceutical services, and laboratory services to the extent the charges or costs would have been covered if the insured person had remained in the hospital.

-(l) Physical, speech, hearing and occupational therapy;
+(ix) Physical, speech, hearing and occupational therapy;

-(m) Special equipment including hospital bed, toilette, pulleys, wheelchairs, aspirator, chux, oxygen, surgical dressings, rubber shields, colostomy and eleostomy appliances;
+(x) Special equipment including hospital bed, toilette, pulleys, wheelchairs, aspirator, chux, oxygen, surgical dressings, rubber shields, colostomy and eleostomy appliances;

-(n) Prosthetic devices including wigs and artificial breasts;
+(xi) Prosthetic devices including wigs and artificial breasts;

-(o) Nursing home care for noncustodial services;
+(xii) Nursing home care for noncustodial services;

-(p) Reconstructive surgery when deemed necessary by the attending physician; and
+(xiii) Reconstructive surgery when deemed necessary by the attending physician;

-(q) Hospice services, as defined in paragraph (2)(m) above.
+(xiv) Hospice services, as defined in paragraph (2)(m) above; and

+(xv) Hospital room and board and any other hospital furnished medical services or supplies;

+(xvif) Professional ambulance for service to or from a hospital nearest able to appropriately treat the condition;

+(d) A policy may include coverage of any other expenses necessarily incurred in the treatment of the disease.

 Drafting Note: Policies that offer transportation and lodging benefits for an insured person should not condition those benefits on hospitalization.